max1220/lua-tmt/README.md

 lua-tmt
 -------

-Simple lua binding for (libtmt)[https://github.com/deadpixi/libtmt], the tiny mock terminal library.
+Simple lua binding for [libtmt](https://github.com/deadpixi/libtmt), the tiny mock terminal library.

-Create terminal emulators etc. in Lua with this library.
+This is a terminal emulation library, it takes strings with terminal escape sequences, and updates a cell-matrix accordingly and a few paramters accordingly.

+This library does not spawn a process and offer an interface for reading/writing from these processes.
+For that, look at [lpty](http://tset.de/lpty/index.html).
+With a library like lpty however you can create terminal multiplexers, or GUI terminal emulators.